vkarpov15/thecodebarbarian.com/lib/posts/20230507_mongoose_astra.md

 This is a huge step forward for making stargate-mongoose production ready, because now you don't have to run Stargate yourself in order to use Mongoose with Cassandra.

 Astra support is coming along nicely, and we're now ready to accept beta testers.
-If you're interested in trying out Mongoose and JSON API on Astra, please submit a request here.
-For example, here's an instance of the [Netlify eCommerce sample app](https://github.com/stargate/stargate-mongoose-sample-apps/tree/main/netlify-functions-ecommerce) running on [Netlify](https://www.netlify.com/) and storing data in Astra.
+If you're interested in trying out Mongoose and JSON API on Astra, please send an email to <a href="mailto:json-preview@datastax.com">json-preview@datastax.com</a>.
+Please keep in mind that initially this will be available in only one region, and there is no SLA associated with your data.
+As we move out of Early Access and into General Availability, all Astra regions will be available, all Astra general SLAs will be applicable, and any specifics relative the stargate-mongoose and the JSON API will be communicated.

 Connecting Mongoose to Astra
 ------------------------